dwarde594/ePaper-Train-Departure-Board/README.md

 # ePaper-Train-Departure-Board
-UK train departure board using Waveshare ePaper 3.7" display and Raspberry Pi Pico W
+UK train departure board using Waveshare ePaper 3.7" display and Raspberry Pi Pico W.
+Note: Still a work in progress